JosephO1992/react-staff-tracker/README.md

 - [ ] Search functionality from the input bar
     - [x] Pass down function from the parent component to the SearchBar.js component.
     - [x] Get the input from the bar passed up to the app.js parent component.
+    This is now getting the correct search input, previously it was 1 keystoke behind.
     - [ ] Filter through the StaffMembers array and display these staff members when the user types and input.

 - [ ] Add an edit function to the app.

 - [ ] Pagination

 Lots of things to keep me busy!